-visibly under the influence of drugs or alcohol or crea easonable believes that the room or facility will be u easonably believes is bringing in something that , or room or accommodation would violate t est travelling al requests from the guest.
+visibly under the influence of drugs or alcohol or creat easonable believes that the room or facility will be u easonably believes is bringing in something that c , or room or accommodation would violate.14 est travelling al requests from the guest.
 Up-to-date practices explained and discussed.